silvia-odwyer/lightbox.js/README.md

 ## Contact & Support
 If you'd like to contact us with any questions, feedback or queries you may have, be sure to drop a message through [our contact form](https://www.getlightboxjs.com/contact/), and we'll get back to you as soon as possible.

+- **Gitter**: We have a Gitter community setup for any feature requests, questions and support queries.
+[Simply visit it here](https://gitter.im/lightbox-js/community).
 - **Bug Reports**: Want to report a bug?
 You can open an issue in this repository, and we'll take a look!
-- **Feature Requests**: If you'd like to request a new feature, simply open a new issue in this repository.
+- **Feature Requests**: If you'd like to request a new feature, simply open a new issue in this repository or let us know via Gitter.
 - **Support**: If you'd like additional support or want a custom solution for your website, be sure to contact us through our [contact form here](https://www.getlightboxjs.com/contact/).

 ## Development